trulia/cidr-house-rules/Readme.md

 * [ALBs, NLBs (elbv2)](https://aws.amazon.com/documentation/elastic-load-balancing/)
 * Available IPv4 Addresses per subnet (Note that the IPv4 addresses for any stopped instances are considered unavailable)

+Items collected into Dynamodb will expire if no longer found (default is 48 hours).
+TTLs are controlled via environment variables passed to each import function.
+TTL time is expressed in seconds.
+It is a calculation of current time + TTL.
+Each import related DynamoDB table leverages [TTL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) for object expiration

 ##### Collection subsystem runner process

 The above noted cidr-house-rules collection functions are triggered by a [runner function](https://github.com/trulia/cidr-house-rules/blob/master/runner.py) which invokes the necessary number of